 Supporting Strategic Efforts in Illinois Child Welfare

-Chapin Hall, an acknowledged national leader in child welfare for more than 30 years, counts among its assets a highly motivated, extremely effective multidisciplinary workforce; substantial data holdings; a home at the University of Chicago; and an outstanding reputation for producing highly rigorous, actionable research and policy solutions for public benefit.
+Chapin Hall, a national leader in child welfare for more than 30 years, counts among its assets a highly motivated, extremely effective multidisciplinary workforce; trusted stewardship of state administrative data; and an established track record and reputation for producing rigorous, actionable research and policy solutions for public benefit.

-Chapin Hall has been a long-standing thought partner and research collaborator in Illinois since the onset of the child welfare reforms in the 1990s.
-We have been selected to evaluate several Illinois Department of Children and Family Services (DCFS) initiatives under a court-ordered consent decree.
-Chapin Hall currently conducts over 20 distinct research, evaluation, strategic implementation, and CQI projects on the continuum of Illinois child welfare reform efforts.
+In Illinois, Chapin Hall has been a longstanding thought partner and research collaborator since the onset of major child welfare reforms in the 1990s.
+We have been selected to evaluate several Illinois Department of Children and Family Services (DCFS) initiatives under a federal court-ordered consent decree.
+Chapin Hall currently conducts over 20 distinct projects in research, evaluation, strategic implementation, and CQI on the continuum of Illinois child welfare reform efforts.

 Chapin Hall has maintained DCFS longitudinal administrative data since the 1980s.
-Our team of experts brings an understanding of national and local child welfare policy and practice, and expertise in the use of administrative child welfare data.
-We employ all of this to improve the quality of DCFS services through our projects.
+Our team of experts brings an understanding of national and local child welfare policy and practice and expertise in the management and use of administrative child welfare data for policy research.
+This is the cornerstone of our efforts to improve the rigor, impact, and quality of Illinois child welfare interventions.

 This work at Chapin Hall is led by Policy Fellow Mary Sue Morsch and Research Fellow Dr. Brian Chor.
 Morsch served on the executive team at DCFS for 16 years, where she played a leadership role in implementing major child welfare reforms.
 She also served as a court-appointed consultant to DCFS for five years.
 Chor is a clinical psychologist with over 10 years of experience leading child welfare and child mental health services research and conducting program evaluations.

-Morsch and Chor oversee the DCFS contract and several individual projects, with other projects led by Amy Dworsky, Bob Goerge, Fred Wulczyn, Shaun Lane, Gailyn Thomas, Dana Weiner, and Kristine Creavey, and supported by teams of Chapin Hall staff with a mix of real-world and research expertise.
+Morsch and Chor oversee the DCFS contract and several individual projects, with other projects led by Amy Dworsky, Bob Goerge, Fred Wulczyn, Shaun Lane, Gailyn Thomas, Dana Weiner, Emma Monahan, Reiko Boyd, and Kristine Creavey, and supported by teams of Chapin Hall staff with a mix of real-world and research expertise.

 For more information about Chapin Hall’s work with the Illinois Department of Children and Family Services, please contact Mary Sue Morsch or Brian Chor.